-Music Director Yannick Nézet-Séguin is now confirmed to lead The Philadelphia Orchestra for a decade into the future, through the 2025-26 season, an extraordinary and significant long-term commitment.
-Additionally, he will become the third music director in the history of the Metropolitan Opera, beginning with the 2021-22 season, and from 2017-18 will be music director designate.
-This consolidates Nézet-Séguin’s professional activity around two of the world’s pre-eminent artistic organizations, concentrating and honing his musical future.
+Music Director Yannick Nézet-Séguin will lead The Philadelphia Orchestra through at least the 2025-26 season, an extraordinary and significant long-term commitment.
+Additionally, he became the third music director in the history of the Metropolitan Opera, beginning with the 2018-19 season.
+This consolidates his professional activity around two of the world’s pre-eminent artistic organizations, concentrating and honing his musical future.

 Principal Guest Conductor